Video How to talk to your kids about school shootings

 How to talk to your kids about school shootings

-Headspace chief purpose officer Wizdom Powell joins to discuss the Georgia school shooting and to give advice to parents when talking to their kids about horrific events.
+David Kessler, grief expert and author of "Finding Meaning: The Sixth Stage of Grief Workbook," joins to give advice to parents when it comes to talking to their kids about school shootings.

 Examined